bschaatsbergen/lix/README.md

 List, inspect and explore OCI container images, their layers and contents.

-CEK is a command-line utility for exploring OCI container images without running them.
+cek is a command-line utility for exploring OCI container images without running them.
 It can read images directly from local container daemons (Docker, Podman, containerd, etc.) or pull them from remote registries, allowing you to inspect metadata, browse files and directories, read file contents, and compare image